The Wolverine (film): Filming

 On October 8, 2012, production returned to Sydney with filming on Erskine Street near Cockle Bay.
 The following week, the film shot in Parramatta, which doubled as a Japanese city.
 Also in October, Mangold revealed that the film follows the events of X-Men: The Last Stand, saying, "Where this film sits in the universe of the films is after them all.
-Jean Grey is gone, most of the X-Men are disbanded or gone, so there's a tremendous sense of isolation for [Wolverine]."
-Mangold later stated that in the fight scenes, "there's an urgency and a kind of intensity and hand to hand physicality that I hope is a little different than everything else out there."
-On October 25, 2012 production relocated to Sydney Olympic Park in western Sydney.
+Jean Grey is gone, most of the X-Men are disbanded or gone, so there's a tremendous sense of isolation for [Wolverine]".
+He elaborated that his decision to have The Wolverine take place after The Last Stand without making it a direct sequel to that film stemmed from the simplicity of setting the story after the huge amount of adventures Wolverine has endured throughout the film series the possibility of choosing a perfect moment for Logan to be stripped of both his heroic duties and his sense of purpose like a rōnin due to several of his fellow X-Men dying in the third X-Men film, allowing him to live in a "separate" world that doesn't necessarily need to tie-in with the next film to allow for more creative freedom, and finding himself in an existential crisis due to his immortality, which Mangold felt that it sounded in accordance to the themes of the original arc by Claremont and Miller.
+Mangold later stated that in the fight scenes, "there's an urgency and a kind of intensity and hand to hand physicality that I hope is a little different than everything else out there".
+On October 25, 2012, production relocated to Sydney Olympic Park in western Sydney.
 The set was made into a Japanese village draped in snow with filming beginning on November 1, 2012.
 On November 10, 2012, filming took place on a back street in Surry Hills.
 The set, constructed on Brisbane St., was transformed to look like a Japanese street with Japanese signage and vehicles scattered throughout.
 Principal photography concluded on November 21, 2012.